 Fuse Signifying Characters

-A question was asked: “The letters, like a FRN-R or FLM or FNM before the Ampere rating (amp), are referred to specified conditions or is only manufacturers codes?”
+A question was asked: “The letters, like a FRN-R or FLM or FNM before the Ampere rating (amp), are they referred to specified conditions or is only manufacturers codes?”

-Each manufacturer has their own blend of alphanumeric characters to signify a particular fuse.
+Answer: Each manufacturer has their own blend of alphanumeric characters to signify a particular fuse.
 I am not sure if each character of a particular part number of a fuse serves as a code to explain particulars of that fuse.
 However, some characters do represent something special or different.

 It appears that the manufacturers try to assign characters of a particular fuse that will distinguish themselves from their competitors, but at the same time have some kind of reference to the type fuse.
 But what does KTK represent?
 This is a Bussmann fuse called Limitron.
 How does two Ks fit into this?
 It is also fast-acting so a T, which on some fuses might represent time-delay, could not be applied here.
 Was this an arbitrary decision to name these fuses as such?
 The manufacturer should know.
 Littelfuse’s equivalent part symbol is KLK.
 Maybe the L represents Littelfuse.